uyuni-project/tomcat-serverxml-tool/README.md

 # Archived project
 This tool has been deprecated, instead Uyuni now uses `xsltproc` to perform all the changes in server.xml file.
-If you want to resume work, please contact us at https://lists.opensuse.org/archives/list/devel@lists.uyuni-project.org/ or https://gitter.im/uyuni-project/devel
+If you want to resume work, please contact us at [GitHub Discussions](https://github.com/uyuni-project/uyuni/discussions) or [the `devel` channel at Gitter](https://gitter.im/uyuni-project/devel)

 =====